 Earnest’s severed head rolled to the bare feet of Helen, and the nude young woman picked up the head and held it as if waiting for something.
 Earnest’s bloody, headless body then arose from its prone position, walked over to Helen, and took the head from her.

-A doorway of light appeared offstage, a portal of brilliance that coalesced into cogent existence without rhyme or reason, and the mad crowd watching parted to make room for it.
+A doorway of light appeared offstage, a portal of brilliance that coalesced into unheralded existence without rhyme or reason, and the mad crowd watching parted to make room for it.
 Mary could sense that this doorway led elsewhere, somewhere far and away from the cares of the real world, somewhere she had no desire to visit, that no mortal should ever visit, much less stay.

 Earnest, still holding his own bloody head in his hands, walked offstage toward the doorway.
 He took Helen’s arm in his, Helen on his left, the young man still cradling his own severed head in his right arm, and the couple entered the portal of light, vanishing forever as far as Mary knew.